gabeorosan/pa-project/README.md

 Viral capsids are primarily either helical or spherical, the latter of which being the main focus of our research.
 The name spherical is a bit of a misnomer; spherical viruses are classified as such if they exhibit icosahedral symmetry (meaning they are symmetric along 2, 3, and 5-fold axes).
-Previous research has shown the ability of point arrays (formed by rotation and extending the icosahedral shell in pre-determined ways) to identify geometric contraints that must be obeyed by the capsid (Wilson 2020).
+Previous research has shown the ability of point arrays (formed by rotation and extending the icosahedral shell in predetermined ways) to identify geometric constraints that must be obeyed by the capsid (Wilson 2020).
 One of the main findings has been that the protrusions of viruses are placed on gauge points along the icosahedral great circles of the capsid, and this has lead to the uncovering of a relationship between gauge points and the genome of viruses (Wilson and Roof 2021).